 By Bruce Collins, Adam Zius

-Dry mix shotcrete can be an excellent material and application method for repair of reinforced concrete structure.
-Properly designed and applied, two key material properties, shrinkage and permeability can provide excellent repair durability.
-Following are repair project examples using dry-mix shotcrete.
+Shotcrete can be an excellent material and application method for repair of reinforced concrete structures.
+Properly designed and applied shotcrete has low permeability and can provide excellent repair durability.
+The following are repair project examples using shotcrete.

 Project #1-Pier 15 Repair Hoover Dam By-Pass Bridge

-The new Hoover Dam by-pass bridge is a composite concrete deck, arch and steel superstructure bridge measuring approximately 1900 feet long.
-The concrete arch span is approximately 1000 feet.
-Fire damage recently occurred on a single pier cap measuring approximately 10 feet tall, 7 feet thick and 72 feet long.
-The fire damaged concrete cover along the bottom and corner along an approximate 25 foot length pier cap.
-The joint venture partnership knew that hydro-demolition removal and concrete surface preparation along with shotcrete repair material would provide the durability desired.
-After initial review of the project including access and total quantity of repair, we recommended use of dry-mix shotcrete.
-However, the Federal Highway Administration on-site personnel would require extensive pre-repair construction testing to prove the repair methods.
+The new Hoover Dam bypass bridge is a composite concrete deck, arch, and steel superstructure bridge measuring approximately 1900 ft (579 m) long.
+The concrete arch span is approximately 1000 ft (305 m).
+Fire damage recently occurred on a single pier cap measuring approximately 10 ft (3 m) tall, 7 ft (2.1 m) thick, and 72 ft (2 m) long.
+The fire damaged the concrete cover along the bottom and corner along an approximate 25 ft (7.6 m) length pier cap.
+The joint venture partnership knew that hydrodemolition removal and proper concrete surface preparation along with shotcrete repair material would provide the desired durability.
+After an initial review of the project including access and the total quantity of repair material required, we recommended use of the dry-mix shotcrete process.
+The Federal Highway Administration (FHWA) on-site personnel, however, required extensive prerepair construction testing to prove the proposed repair materials and methods.
 Testing included:

-- Test panel production and shotcrete core grading
+- Test panel production and shotcrete core grading; and

-- High pressure water blasting surface preparation and concrete to concrete bond strength testing using test panels.
+- High-pressure water blasting surface preparation and shotcrete-to-concrete bond strength testing using test panels.

-Key material parameters included a designed 28-day compressive strength of 6000-psi and low to moderate shrinkage characteristics.
-A pre-blended dry mix material was selected with a designed strength of 7250-psi, consisting of Type I portland cement, silca- fume pozzolans and aggregate meeting ACI 506.2 gradation #2.
+Key shotcrete parameter design included a 28-day compressive strength of 6000 psi (41 MPa) and low-to-moderate shrinkage characteristics.
+A preblended dry-mix material was selected with a design compressive strength of 7250 psi (50 MPa).
+The mixture design consisted of Type I portland cement, silica-fume, and aggregate meeting ACI 506.2 gradation No. 2.

-Project #2- Reinforcing Steel Corrosion Repair in Industrial Environment
+Project No. 2—Reinforcing Steel Corrosion Repair in Industrial Environment